dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 The release has three main phases:

 1. **Figuring out what to release** - We need to make sure the SDK bands are coherent.
-This means that the preview bands do not restore shared components from intermediate packages anymore and that we can build and validate the whole VMR commit we're about to release.
+This means that the preview bands do not restore shared components from build output packages anymore and that we can build and validate the whole VMR commit we're about to release.

 2. **Compiling the binary release** - We need to collect the build products of the official VMR build of a commit that we're releasing.
 The staging pipeline would pull the artifacts from there which is very close to pulling it from installer today.